THIS WEEK:

 13) What is one thing you own that you should really throw out?

-Getting to know: Jan Remiger
+Getting to know: Dunja Vasiljevic (from Serbia)

 3) What is your favorite childhood memory?